KDE/digikam-doc/showfoto_editor/showfoto_overview.rst

     As Showfoto does not use a database, application lack **image versioning** support.

 Other difference with digiKam Image Editor is the **Left sidebar**.
 In digiKam there left sidebar do not exists as all phoyo management is delegate to the Main Window.
-In Showfoto, the left sidebar host two tab to navigate in file-system.
+In Showfoto, the left sidebar host two tab to navigate in file-system:

-:ref:`First one <showfoto_folderstab>`, named **Folders** allows to go in-deep in directory hierarchies as a standard files manager.
+    - :ref:`First one <showfoto_folderstab>`, named **Folders** allows to go in-deep in directory hierarchies as a standard files manager.
 You can see the image thumbnails and the current path.
 Clicking on a thumbnail will load the contents to the canvas.

-:ref:`Second one <showfoto_stacktab>`, named **Stack** allows to host you preferred items previously selected in the **Folders** tab.
+    - :ref:`Second one <showfoto_stacktab>`, named **Stack** allows to host you preferred items previously selected in the **Folders** tab.

 The **Right Sidebar** is exactly the same than Image Editor, excepted the tabs depending exclusively to the database. **Captions** and **Versions** are not available in Showfoto.
 Looks in :ref:`this section of this manual <right_sidebar>` to found information about tabs present in Showfoto.

+Another difference with digiKam Image Editor is the new entries in **File** menu:

+    - **Open**: can load files in the stack.
+A standard open file dialog will allows to choose the items from the disk.

+    - **Open folder**: can specify the folder to parse all items to load in the stack.